domschrei/lilotane/README.md

 ./treerexx path/to/domain.hddl path/to/problem.hddl
 ```

+Interesting options:

+* `-qq`: Use this option to introduce "q-constants" during instantiation and encoding.
+Intuitively, if an action or a reduction has free arguments, normally the operator is instantiated with _all possible argument combinations_, which may become huge.
+For example, a reduction `(transport ?truck pkg ?loc1 x)` would normally ground `truck` and `?loc1`, introducing a new reduction for each truck-location combination.
+Instead, `-qq` makes treerexx preserve these parameters as free arguments: `?truck` and `?loc1` will be dynamically introduced to the problem as new constants ("question mark constants", or q-constants).
+Depending on the domain, this technique may dramatically outperform the normal variant because no grounding is required and the encoding can be much smaller.
+However, some types of clauses of the encoding become much more complicated and some additional overhead is needed, so for some domains it is not worth it.
+* `-aamo`: Add ALL at-most-one constraints: Introduce pairwise at-most-one constraints not only for actions, but also for reductions.
+When using `-qq`, you should usually also use `-aamo` as there is virtually no overhead due to the very small number of reductions.
+* `-of`: Output the generated formula to `./f.cnf`.
+As treerexx works incrementally, the formula will consist of all clauses added during program execution.
+Additionally, when the program exits, the assumptions used in the final SAT call will be added to the formula as well.
+* `-d=<depth>`: The **minimum** depth for which treerexx will attempt to solve the generated formula.
+* `-D=<depth>`: Limit the **maximum** depth to explore.
+After the specified amount of layers, if no solution was found treerexx will report unsatisfiability (for this amount of layers) and exit.
+Useful together with `-of` if you want to generate a CNF file for some specific number of layers.
+* `-cs`: Check solvability.
+When this option is set and treerexx finds unsatisfiability at layer k, it will re-run the SAT solver, this time without assumptions.
+If this SAT call returns unsatisfiability, too, then the formula is generally unsatisfiable and it will always remain unsatisfiable no matter the following iterations.
+In that case, something is wrong either with the internals of treerexx, the provided parameters or the provided planning problem; treerexx exits.
+If the SAT call returns satisfiability, treerexx proceeds to instantiate the next layer.

+From experiments so far, the arguments `-qq -aamo` and nothing else seem to work best for overall good performance.

 ## License

+**Until the submission deadline of the [HTN IPC 2020](http://gki.informatik.uni-freiburg.de/competition.html), this repository and this code are private.
+Do not share.**

 The code of the planner is published under the GNU GPLv3.
 Consult the LICENSE file for details.
 The planner uses (slightly adapted) code from the [pandaPIparser project](https://github.com/panda-planner-dev/pandaPIparser) [1] which is also GPLv3 licensed.